 The types of plants must suit the climate requirements as well.
 It is usually a good idea to familiarize yourself with the different types available and their individual needs.
 For instance, vegetables generally fall within one of four types: hardy, half-hardy, tender, and extremely tender.

 - Hardy – These types of plants can normally tolerate temperatures below freezing and are usually the first to be put into the vegetable garden.
 Hardy varieties include onions, radishes, broccoli, cabbage, and asparagus.

 - Half-hardy – These types can tolerate light frosts and can be put into the garden slightly before the last frost is expected.
-Half-hardy varieties include beets, carrots, cauliflower, lettuce, or potatoes.
+Half-hardy varieties include beets, carrots, cauliflower, lettuce, and potatoes.

 - Tender – Tender crops do not tolerate cooler temperatures and are easily damaged by frost.
 As a result, these should not be put into the vegetable garden until well after any danger of frost.
 Corn, beans, and tomatoes typically fall into this category.

-- Extremely tender – The most tender of all crops include the vine growers like cucumbers, melons, squash, and pumpkins.
-A temperature of at least 65 F. (18 C.) or more is required for these types of vegetable plants.
-For this reason, a three to four week period after all frost has passed is needed before placing them into the garden.
+- Extremely tender – The most tender of all crops includes the vine growers like cucumbers, melons, squash, and pumpkins.
+A temperature of at least 65 degrees F. (18 C.) or more is required for these types of vegetable plants.
+For this reason, a three- to four-week period after all frost has passed is needed before placing them into the garden.

 Maintaining the Vegetable Garden